Secrets of the Status Genre

 a deep understanding of the genre.

-Without having identified a genre, I didn’t have guideposts, many suggestions, or much idea of structure.
+Without having identified a genre, I didn’t have guideposts, many suggestions, or many ideas for structure.
 I didn’t have books or movies to compare and contrast with my own work because I didn’t know what I was looking for.
 As a result, my stories were scattershot.

 Once I acknowledged my personal connection to the Status Genre, I could commit to it as the primary genre for my novel-in-progress.
 Mining The Story Grid for insight into the genre has greatly improved the quality of my stories.